ethersphere/bee-docs/docs/installation/quick-start.md

 > 0.3.0
 ```

+Now your Bee node is installed, fund you node with gBZZ, [get your node started](/docs/getting-started/start-your-node) and join us in the swarm! 🐝 🐝 🐝 🐝 🐝

 ### Upgrading Bee

 To upgrade previous versions of Bee installed using the above method, simply re-run the installation command above.